Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

+The most delicate part of the proof is to choose $2<p=p(e)<3$ and $0<\epsilon(e)$ so as to close the estimates on the one hand, and to maximise the decay rate on the other hand.
+This requires an optimisation procedure which is explained at the beginning of section \ref{sectionp=3} and in Remark \ref{proofsimple}.

-With this last argument, a $r^p$ weighted hierarchy is proven for $p \in [0,3-\epsilon(q_0e)]$ which is a significant improvement with respect to the first method and allows us to claim a stronger time decay of the energy.
+With this last argument, a $r^p$ weighted hierarchy is proven for all $0 \leq p \leq p(e)$, where $p(e)>2$ and $p(e) \rightarrow 3$ as $e \rightarrow0$, which is a significant improvement with respect to the first method and allows us to claim a stronger time decay of the energy.